flashintv/funkyFriday-Menu/README.md

 you can do funny things with it such as bypassing the tag limit, swearing on roblox, etc. and also there's an auto solo match toggle, that will automatically trigger a solo match even in public funky friday lobbies

-you can use literally almost any lua executor to use this - even jjsploit works which is a fucking joke
+you can use literally almost any lua executor to use this - but some features won't work like Auto-Solo Match or Rainbow Tag

 # COMMAND
 ```lua